Class of 2017

 - Hometown: Monterrey, Mexico

-Jose spent his Social Justice summer working with the Foundation for Sustainable Development in Salta, Argentina, thanks to a Kellogg Institute Internship grant.
-For his Global Inquiry summer, he worked for the consulting firm McKinsey & Company in Chicago, IL, where he served as a Diversity Leadership Intern.
+José spent his Social Justice summer working with the Foundation for Sustainable Development in Salta, Argentina, thanks to a Kellogg Institute Internship Grant.
+He was placed with Fundación Impulsar where he planned and funded a series of monthly capacity-building workshops for entrepreneurs in the province of Salta, and organized year-long mentorship programs between entrepreneurs and Argentina’s largest bank.
+For his Global Inquiry summer, he interned at the management-consulting firm McKinsey & Company in Chicago, IL, where he served as a diversity leadership intern.
 He returned to McKinsey as a Summer Business Analyst for his Professional Venture summer.
+José was the Class of 2017 salutatorian.

 - Areas of Study: Marketing